You Matter. Amazing Care Every Time.

 “Nothing Bad Happens in a Knitting Store”

 “There is a wonderful sense of community and friendship here.
-We have a knitting, spinning and crocheting club that meets a few times a week.
+We have a knitting, and crocheting club that meets a few times a week.
 We enjoy teaching each other new techniques, sharing creative ideas and working on charity projects,” Wilcox says.
-This last Christmas, the club made hats for every child in Yamhill County and is currently working on a project for women who are breast cancer survivors.
+This last Christmas, the club made hats for every Foster child in Yamhill County and is currently working on a project for women who are breast cancer survivors.
 One of the club’s most recent projects was making purple caps for babies to support and raise awareness for shaken baby syndrome.
-She says that the club is fun and harmless because, what can go bad in a knitting store?
+She says that the club is fun and harmless because, what could be bad in a knitting store?
 For Wilcox, another part of being involved is supporting other businesses by shopping local.

 “Being a business owner and member of the chamber in this community is great because you get to meet and share concerns, connect and help other businesses,” says Wilcox.
 She also hopes that the community can continue to care for and preserve the authenticity of 3rd street.
 On the acknowledgement of the steady growth of McMinnville she says, “It doesn’t matter how large this town grows as long as the residents acknowledge what this town looks like from the outside.
 I hope children can come back to this place and still get the same small town atmosphere that they did growing up.”
-She also notes the need for Salem’s legislature to recognize the small business friendly initiative and wants her customers and the community to know that she is accepting of anyone who wants to come in to shop, learn or share information with her in regards to knitting, crocheting and spinning.
+She also notes the need for Salem’s legislature to recognize the small business friendly initiative and wants her customers and the community to know that she is accepting of anyone who wants to come in to shop, learn or share information with her in regards to knitting and crocheting.

 At McMinnville Hearth and Barbeque, We’re Hot Stuff